Kia Ceed hatchback - Engines, drive & performance

 Every engine besides the 1.6-litre petrol is paired with a six-speed manual gearbox, unless you choose the optional seven-speed dual-clutch automatic, which is available for the 1.5-litre T-GDi petrol and 1.6-litre CRDi diesel.
-This costs around £800, but we found it could be a bit sluggish, so we recommend sticking with the easy and sweet-shifting manual.
+This costs extra, but we found it could be a bit sluggish, so we recommend sticking with the easy and sweet-shifting manual.

 The diesel features 48-volt mild-hybrid technology, which recuperates some energy as the car decelerates and under braking, stores it in a small battery and then uses it to assist the engine.